Orq.ai vs Toloka

 - Who is it best for?

-- It is best for teams in regulated industries needing secure collaboration.
+- It is best suited for enterprise teams in regulated industries needing secure AI governance and collaboration.

 - What is this tool?

-- Toloka is a platform for scalable data annotation and evaluation.
+- Toloka is a platform for scalable data annotation using a global crowd combined with automated quality control.

 - How much does it cost?